Mindful Moments

 • Keep an open mind:

-• On a regular basis take time to honestly assess your progress and current skills.
+• Regularly take time to honestly assess your progress and current skills.
 Update your learning plan as needed.

-• Follow your intuition – let your intuition guide you to make learning enjoyable.
+• Follow your intuition and motivation – let your intuition guide you to make learning enjoyable.

-• Actively silence the mind through meditation for at least 15 minutes a day.
+• Actively silence the mind through daily meditation, at least 10 minutes a day.
 Sustained focus is essential for learning and creative thinking.

 Develop leadership skills

 • Learn leadership skills and take action on them.
 Leadership is everyone’s business.
-Anyone can be a leader in an organization, no matter their job.
-Leaders solve problems.
-Leaders make things happen.
-Leaders inspire others to be their best.
+Leaders solve problems, make things happen, and inspire others to be their best.
 Anyone can do that.

-• Spend more time with people who think; people who invest time in learning new skills.
+• Spend time with others that invest time in learning new skills

 Learning is life.
 Your vision and goals will be infused with a new sense of exuberance when you commit to learning what you need to learn in order to achieve them.